tinobragaa/django-blog/README.md

 A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.
+Another blue button should appear to click: _Open Browser

 To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.